School of Banking

 Throughout the challenging and collegial week, participants will enjoy the state-of-the-art Rawls College of Business building, as well as the beautiful Overton Hotel & Conference Center.
 Breakfast and lunch are provided daily, and evenings include social activities, cocktail receptions, plus dinners on three nights.
 Knowing that an important part of the week is having time to network with other participants and invited executives, we provide for refreshment breaks during the day.

 We are proud of the Texas Tech School of Banking's legacy of educating today's and tomorrow's banking leaders.
-We encourage you to explore the school and see why thousands of bankers across several decades have enhanced their careers by attending and graduating from the Texas Tech School of Banking!"
+We encourage you to explore the school and see why thousands of bankers across several decades have enhanced their careers by attending the Texas Tech School of Banking!“

 Director, Texas Tech School of Banking